North Carolina Contributory Negligence

 Ordinary contributory negligence is not a bar to recovery if a defendant was grossly negligent in causing the injury.
 Gross negligence is willful or wanton conduct, which means conduct that is done with bad intent or shows a reckless indifference to the safety of others.
 Drunk driving is a common example of negligence that will ordinarily be considered gross negligence.

-To learn if contributory negligence is likely to affect your claim, speak to a North Carolina personal injury attorney at once.
+To learn if contributory negligence is likely to affect your claim, speak to an attorney at once.
 At Rhine Law Firm, P.C., we will review your individual case based on the unique facts involved, and let you know if you have a viable legal claim.
 Please call (910) 501-2474 for a free consultation with our legal team.